khinds10/EnvironmentClock/README.md

 ##Supplies Needed

 **1.2 inch LED Display**

 ![1.2 inch LED Display](https://raw.githubusercontent.com/khinds10/EnvironmentClock/master/images/7segment.jpg "1.2 inch LED Display")

 **DHT11 Humidistat**

 ![DHT11 Humidistat](https://raw.githubusercontent.com/khinds10/EnvironmentClock/master/images/dht11.jpg "DHT11 Humidistat")

 **2.6" Digole Display**

 ![Digole Display](https://raw.githubusercontent.com/khinds10/EnvironmentClock/master/images/display.png "Digole Display")

 **RaspberriPi Zero (or Regular RaspberriPi should work)**

 ![Pi Zero](https://raw.githubusercontent.com/khinds10/EnvironmentClock/master/images/pizero.jpg "Pi Zero")

 ##Build and wire the device

-**Prepare the Digole Display for i2C**
+**1) Prepare the Digole Display for i2C**

 On the back of the Digole Display, solder the jumper to assign the display to use the i2c protocol
 ![i2c Jumper Digole](https://raw.githubusercontent.com/khinds10/EnvironmentClock/master/images/display-back.png "i2c Jumper Digole")

-**Print the Project Enclosure**
+**2) Print the Project Enclosure**

 Using a 3D printer print the enclosure files included in the 'enclosure/' folder.
 .x3g files are MakerBot compatible.
 You can also use the .stl and .blend (Blender Program) files to edit and create your own improvements to the design.

-**1) Using 4 screws drill and attach the front panel (with the 2 holes) to the 4 sided body.
+**3) Using 4 screws drill and attach the front panel (with the 2 holes) to the 4 sided body.
 Then fit the displays in each of the holes.**

 ![Fit Displays](https://raw.githubusercontent.com/khinds10/EnvironmentClock/master/images/fit-displays.jpg "Fit Displays")

-**2) Attach the 7 segment and Digole Display using hot glue gun to hold them in place.**
+**4) Attach the 7 segment and Digole Display using hot glue gun to hold them in place.**

 ![Hot Glue Displays](https://raw.githubusercontent.com/khinds10/EnvironmentClock/master/images/attach-displays.jpg "Hot Glue Displays")

-**3) Prepare the wires for connection.
+**5) Prepare the wires for connection.
 I use standard jumping wires and a wire cutter to strip the wire bare in the middle of the wires so I can have a bunch connected together glued with a hot glue gun.
 (In the image below is my grouped together 5V / GND / SCA / and SCL wires.)**

 ![Grouped Wires](https://raw.githubusercontent.com/khinds10/EnvironmentClock/master/images/wires.jpg "Grouped Wires")

-**4) Begin wiring the unit using the wiring diagram below as a guide.**
+**6) Begin wiring the unit using the wiring diagram below as a guide.**

 **The 7 Segment display**